Arshiakhan50/Music-Library/README.md

 Furthermore, the application showcases polymorphism, adapting seamlessly to different audio content types.
 It also leverages Java Streams for efficient data processing.

-Overall, this music library project succinctly showcases a mastery of diverse programming concepts acquired through CPS209, highlighting both theoretical understanding and practical implementation skills.
+Overall, this music library project showcases a mastery of diverse programming concepts acquired through CPS209, highlighting both theoretical understanding and practical implementation skills.